sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 ### Battery

 Charging via USB-C works well with my 87W Apple charger but I plan on getting my own USB charger for this.
 The battery life is amazing and will certainly be useful when travelling.

+### Speakers

+They seem perfectly fine to me.
+I don't listen to music, but watch a lot of youtube/netflix and hav no complaints about it.
+Maybe if you listen to music regularly or make music you may find them lacking.
+I guess if sound is that important to you though you probably already have external speakers.

+Unlike my InifnityBook the function keys to control the speakers are on the f1-f3 keys which is nice because they are directly above the function key (next to the tux key).
+This means you can control the sound with one hand instead of needing two like with the InifnintyBook.

 ## Games